Saturday, January 4, 2025

 2. Subnet Mask: A subnet mask is a number that helps divide a network into smaller sub-networks or subnets.
 It determines which part of the IP address represents the network and which part represents the device.

 3. Gateway: A gateway is a device that acts as a bridge between two different networks.
 It allows devices on one network to communicate with devices on another network.
+A gateway connects different networks using different protocols, while a bridge links segments of the same network using the same protocol.

 4. MAC Address: A Media Access Control (MAC) address is a unique identifier assigned to a network interface controller (NIC) in a device.
 It helps identify the device on a local network.
 For example: 00:1A:2B:3C:4D:5E